zxbodya/yii2-tinymce/readme.md

 Also I have added less ugly skin for tinyMce(modified version of cirkuitSkin).

+##TinyMCE Versions

+There is two TinyMCE versions - 3.x and new 4.x

+Extension has the same interfaces for both of them, but because they are different they will have slightly different settings.

+So when configuring it - refer to appropriate [documentation version](http://www.tinymce.com/wiki.php).

 ##Requirements

 * Tested with Yii 1.1.14, but should work with previous versions too